arkel23/backup/README.md

 # backup
 Automatic backup for important folders.
 First makes a file of folders to track, then compresses each folder into a .tar file, then uploads each tar file to gdrive.
+MODIFIED THE README JUST TO CHECK IF IT UPLOADS AUTOMATICALLY